 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOT publishes a brief, readable webpage discussing use tax.
-The page begins with the statement, “Have you made a purchase on-line or through a catalog?
-You may owe the Vermont Use Tax,” as well as stating (as mentioned above) that out-of-state seller is not registered to collect tax in Vermont, and this “typically is a seller in a state that does not charge sales tax or a company that sells its merchandise over the internet.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The DOT publishes two brief webpages that discuss use tax.
+One of the webpages states that use tax is due when an out-of-state seller is not registered to collect tax in Vermont, and this “typically is a seller in a state that does not charge sales tax or a company that sells its merchandise over the internet.”